François Viète: Background

 At the end of the 16th century, mathematics was placed under the dual aegis of Greek geometry and the Arabic procedures for resolution.
 At the time of Viète, algebra therefore oscillated between arithmetic, which gave the appearance of a list of rules; and geometry, which seemed more rigorous.
-Meanwhile, Italian mathematicians Luca Pacioli, Scipione del Ferro, Niccolò Fontana Tartaglia, Ludovico Ferrari, and especially Raphael Bombelli (1560) all developed techniques for solving equations of the third degree, which heralded a new era.
+Meanwhile, Italian mathematicians Luca Pacioli, Scipione del Ferro, Niccolò Fontana Tartaglia, Gerolamo Cardano, Lodovico Ferrari, and especially Raphael Bombelli (1560) all developed techniques for solving equations of the third degree, which heralded a new era.

 On the other hand, from the German school of Coss, the Welsh mathematician Robert Recorde (1550) and the Dutchman Simon Stevin (1581) brought an early algebraic notation: the use of decimals and exponents.
 However, complex numbers remained at best a philosophical way of thinking.
 Descartes, almost a century after their invention, used them as imaginary numbers.
 Only positive solutions were considered and using geometrical proof was common.

 The mathematician's task was in fact twofold.
 It was necessary to produce algebra in a more geometrical way (i.e. to give it a rigorous foundation), and it was also necessary to make geometry more algebraic, allowing for analytical calculation in the plane.
 Viète and Descartes solved this dual task in a double revolution.